Rock Radio Scrapbook

 Imagine a time before morning "zoos," before wake-up teams, before all-day traffic.

 That was morning radio in 1961.
-In the case of WEBR Buffalo, N.Y., it was one deejay, one newsman who also doubled on sports, and what then was a groundbreaking innovation, a traffic reporter in a helicopter.
+In the case of WEBR Buffalo, New York, it was one deejay, one newsman who also doubled on sports, and what then was a groundbreaking innovation, a traffic reporter in a helicopter.

 No raunchy humour here, and in this case no rock 'n' roll either.
 While this is a rock radio site, now and then it's interesting to see what non-rock radio stations were doing way back when.
 This aircheck is a true period piece and is fascinating from both a radio and historical perspective.